project-ncl/pnc-web-ui-react/README.md

 ## Unit Tests

-Unit tests with are integrated with all components, you can follow scripts to run the unit tests for modified components:
+Unit tests are integrated for all components, you can use the following commands to run the unit tests for modified components:

 ```bash
 npm run test   # run tests for those components that was modified.